-Fascinated with organic farming, humanely raised animals, healthy body and mind, cooking, fine dining, organic wines, and the impact of our consumption on the planet.
+Fascinated with healthy living, healthy cooking, organic farming, humanely raised animals, fine dining, organic wines, and the impact of our consumption on the planet.

 Monday, October 9, 2006

 Tribute To A Farmer